 |Audio-visual, photographic and information processing equipment||I1||3.1|

 |Household consumption of all goods||All||100.0|

 The calculation of both unadjusted and seasonally adjusted figures for the main aggregates is based on the components.
 Almost all of these components have a clear seasonal pattern.
 In section 1.3 the characteristics of some of the series are commented on.
-Turnover from retail sales, which represent approximately 80 per cent of the main index, is the main source when estimating the different series.
+Turnover from wholesale and retail sales, which represent approximately 80 per cent of the main index, is the main source when estimating the different series.
 The following factors affect the monthly turnover/consumption regardless of the underlying evolution: